The most important factor to team success: communication.

 Streak is a free tool that is built on GMail.
 You can track leads for your business inside your inbox!

 The functionality is amazing and being connected to your inbox makes tracking so much easier!

 Pivotal is the best collaboration tool for the development team: track tasks, velocity and assign importance.
 Great for planning sprints in your agile development.

 Trello is the same general idea but not integrated with Github (which the coders need).
 It is free though and has mobile apps.
 Trello also integrates with Dropbox — which could be a great tool for sharing files for your team.

 5 – Google Drive

 Perfect for sharing files: notes, spreadsheets, etc. and letting everyone collaborate.

 Also, email and analytics are nice free bonuses for your team.

-Real time updating is an incredibly useful feature.
-Combine it with hangouts so you don’t write over each other and you’re gold.
+Real-time updating is an incredibly useful feature.
+Combine it with Hangouts so you don’t write on top of each other and you’re gold.